White Dominicans

 White Dominicans (Dominicanos blancos), also known as Caucasian Dominicans (Dominicanos caucásicos), are Dominicans of full or near full White European or West Asian ancestry.
-The 2022 Dominican Republic census reported that 1,611,752 people or 18.7% of those 12 years old and above identify as white, 731,855 males and 879,897 females.
+The 2022 Dominican Republic census reported that 1,611,752 people or 18.7% of those 12 years old and above are white, 731,855 males and 879,897 females.
 An estimate put it at 17.8% of the Dominican Republic's population, according to a 2021 survey by the United Nations Population Fund.

 The majority of white Dominicans have ancestry from the first European settlers to arrive in Hispaniola in 1492 and are descendants of the Spanish and Portuguese who settled in the island during colonial times, as well as the French who settled in the 17th and 18th centuries.
 Many whites in the Dominican Republic also descend from Italians, Dutchmen, Germans, Hungarians, Scandinavians, Americans and other nationalities who have migrated between the 19th and 20th centuries.
 About 9.2% of the Dominican population claims a European immigrant background, according to the 2021 Fondo de Población de las Naciones Unidas survey.

 White Dominicans historically made up a larger percentage in the Captaincy General of Santo Domingo and for a time were the single largest ethnic group prior to the 19th century.
 Similar to the rest of the Hispanic Caribbean, the majority of Spaniards who settled the Dominican Republic came from southern Spain, Andalusia and the Canary Islands, with some Castillian and Catalan immigration.

 Population

 The 1750 estimates show that there were 30,863 whites, or 43.7% out of a total population of 70,625, in the colony of Santo Domingo. other estimates include 1790 with 40,000 or 32% of the population, and in 1846 with 80,000 or 48.5% of the population.

 The first census of 1920 reported that 24.9% identified as white.
 The second census, taken in 1935, covered race, religion, literacy, nationality, labor force, and urban–rural residence.

-The census bureau continued to gather data on ethnic-racial identification until 1960. and decided to discontinue its use of classifications until 2022.
+The census bureau continued to gather data on ethnic-racial identification until 1960, discontinuing its use of classifications until 2022.

-The most recent census in 2022 reported that 1,611,752 or 18.7% of Dominicans 12 years old and above self identify as white.
+The most recent census in 2022 reported that 1,611,752 or 18.7% of Dominicans 12 years old and above are white.